How Much Do Medical Billers and Coders Make?

 4 Ways to Increase Pay as a Medical Billing and Coding Specialist

 According to May 2021 BLS wage data, the top 10% of health information technologists and medical registrars make an annual wage of $98,490, while the lowest-paid 10% earn an annual wage of $29,680.
 Several factors drive these differences, including certification, education level, and length and type of experience.

 This section highlights how medical billers and coders can increase their salaries.
 Readers can also explore suggestions from AAPC on how to get started.

 1. Consider Pursuing Certifications

 Certification signifies a higher level of knowledge and skill.
-According to AAPC, noncertified billers and coders perform the same work as their certified coworkers but often earn up to 39% less.
-Initial certification requires candidates to pass the Certified Professional Biller or Certified Professional Coder Exams.
+According to AAPC, noncertified billers and coders perform the same work as their certified coworkers but earn 27% less.
+Initial certification requires candidates to pass the certified professional biller or certified professional coder exams.

 2. Increase Education Level

 Earning a degree can also increase medical billing and coding salaries.
 AAPC reports that wages for health information professionals with master's degrees (or higher) are over 29% higher than those for certified coders with no college.